Oven-baked BBQ Chicken and Veggies Meal Prep is a great spin on an American fave!

-How long will Oven Baked BBQ Chicken and Veggies last for?
+How to Make Oven Baked BBQ Chicken and Veggies

 Moisture and having big, bold flavor is the key to great BBQ chicken.
 Prep time is only 15 minutes and your oven does the rest.
 The fun part is watching the meal come together as its cooking.
 Plus, your home will smell like a bonafide BBQ restaurant!

 To prep this meal, start with mixing vegetables, oil, and seasonings in a bowl.
 Once mixed all together, place on a sheet pan.
 Then prepare the chicken by patting the thighs dry to remove excess water.
 Rub on seasonings and BBQ rub.
 Place the chicken thighs in a cast-iron skillet and bake for a total of 45 minutes.

 After the chicken bakes, remove it from the oven and add BBQ sauce.
 Broil the oven-baked BBQ chicken on the top oven rack for 3-5 minutes.
 Let chicken rest and vegetables cool for ten minutes.
 After that, serve, devour, and save the rest!